Freezing your Sperm

 What does Sperm Freezing involve?

 Freezing sperm is a relatively simple process.
-You will need to have some screening blood tests performed and sign consent forms before coming in to the clinic, in accordance with British law.
+You will need to complete some screening blood tests and sign consent forms before coming in to the clinic, in accordance with British law.

-Blood tests can be done by your GP.
+Blood tests can be done by your GP or privately.
 You will then need to abstain for 2-5 days before coming into the clinic to produce a sample.
 The sample will be frozen using advanced fast-freezing which allows frozen sperm to be stored for 10 years.

 Once frozen, the sperm can be thawed when you are ready to use it.